Democratic education: Democratic School

 Agile learning generally refers to the transfer of agile methods of project work (deriving out of the Agile Manifesto 2001), to learning processes.
-It is mostly used in job context and originates from software development, but is also used in university and school contexts (so called Agile Learning Center.
-Organisational hierarchies (unlike knowledge hierarchies) are rather low or not existing and decisions within the learning environment are often made collectively using the consent method.
+It is mostly used in job context and originates from software development, but is also used in university and school contexts (so-called Agile Learning Center.
+Organizational hierarchies (unlike knowledge hierarchies) are rather low or non-existent, and decisions within the learning environment are often made collectively using the consent method.